 Of course not.
 Garbage disposal starts at home and unless we do our bit it's not fair to complain.
-This article tells us why segregation of garbage at home is important, how an actual dump yard works and what are it's effects on our eco system.
+This article tells us why segregation of garbage at home is important, where our waste goes and how an actual dump yard works and what are it's effects on our eco system.

 Didn’t you ever want to know what happens in a dump yard in India?
 If you live in an independent house more often than not you would have definitely come across one empty site in your neighborhood which is a dumping ground for everyone in the neighborhood.

 Waste disposal in India is very haphazard and no one knows how it is actually done.
 This integral part of our society and eco system never gets enough attention nor credit.

 There are 2 major steps involved in garbage handling and disposal: